Your window to Hawaii’s underwater paradise

 Peripheral Visibility – With your mask on and while keeping your head still, roll your eyes in all directions and check your peripheral vision.
 You’ll notice some masks tend to make you feel tunnel-visioned while others make you feel like you’re sitting in front of a picture window.
 All else being equal, I’m sure you’re going to prefer the wider view.

 No fog lens – Many manufacturers make special “no fog” lenses.
 Although no mask lens is absolutely “no fog”, they are extremely “low fog”.
-A minimum of preparation will be needed to keep them crystal clear during your dive.
+Minimum preparation will be needed to keep them crystal clear during your dive.

 Vision Enhancing Coatings – Some lenses are made to increase underwater clarity during less-than-perfect light conditions.
 No, I don’t mean see-in-the-dark James Bond stuff.
 I mean a special tinting that makes images crisper and clearer by cutting down on glare and filtering certain wavelengths of incoming light.
 They actually do make a difference in your vision.
 I wouldn’t go out of my way to find these lenses but I thought I’d mention it so when you see them in the dive shop you’ll know what they are.